kaspermunck/egobot/README.md

 # Egobot - PDF Entity Extraction

-A Go application that extracts information about specific entities from Danish Statstidende PDFs using OpenAI's GPT-3.5-turbo with intelligent content filtering.
+A Go application that extracts information about specific entities from Danish Statstidende PDFs using OpenAI's GPT-3.5-turbo with intelligent content filtering and internal cron scheduling.

 ## Features